Stories of Resilience: Four Asian Americans Who Shaped Filoli

 Arbegast was a good friend of Domoto.
 As he began downsizing his nursery, she worked with him to donate Japanese maples and tree peonies to Filoli.
 These collections still thrive in Filoli’s garden, along with the camellias and azaleas he cultivated for the Roths.
 Domoto’s horticultural vision and Arbegast’s advocacy were instrumental to Filoli becoming a place of respite and beauty where all people are welcomed.

 Donate Today to Help Save the Places Where Our History Happened.

 Support the National Trust for Historic Preservation today and you'll be providing the courage, comfort, and inspiration of historic places now, when we need it most.

-Willa Brock is the interpretation manager at Filoli.
+Willa Brock is the manager of interpretation and learning experiences at Filoli.
 When she's not exploring new stories about the historic house and garden, she enjoys hiking, reading Agatha Christie mysteries, and watching the sunset from the Bernal Heights summit in San Francisco.